NatronGitHub/NatronGitHub.github.io/about.md

 ## Development

-We always welcome and are on the lookout for new contributions to the Natron project, may they be minor bug fixes or big new features.
+We are always on the lookout for new contributions to Natron, be they minor bug fixes or big new features.
 As such, we regularly review the GitHub and accept pull requests.
-If you are a software developer who is well versed in C++, Qt and graphics programming, and are interested in contributing to the Natron project, please do not hesitate to reach out to us!
+If you are a developer who is well versed in C++, Qt, and graphics programming, and are interested in contributing, please do not hesitate to reach out to us!

 For instructions on how to build Natron from source, read through [the README document here.](https://github.com/NatronGitHub/Natron#building-and-installing-from-source)